ACRL/NY 2018 Symposium, December 7, 2018

 2:35-3:35 Session 4

-Can We Reach the White Tower?–Naomi Binnie, University of Michigan; Alyssa Brissett, University of Southern California; Kenya Flash, Yale University; Kelleen Maluski, Sarah Lawrence College; Diana Moronta, New York Institute of Technology
+Can We Reach the White Tower?Barriers to Staff Promotion and Retention in Libraries–Naomi Binnie, University of Michigan; Alyssa Brissett, University of Southern California; Kenya Flash, Yale University; Kelleen Maluski, Sarah Lawrence College; Diana Moronta, New York Institute of Technology

 This discussion will focus on barriers and obstacles to staff promotion and retention in academic libraries experienced by librarians who started as paraprofessional staff.
 Paraprofessional library workers are often faced with issues when trying to transition to the role of librarians that are many times invisible to the institution and librarians within it.
 Issues of socioeconomic disconnect, the visible lack of racial and ethnic diversity in the profession, educational barriers, communication challenges and the need to code-switch, lack of mentorship, challenges with impostor syndrome, and transitional discomfort are just some of the barriers staff face.
 Adding to these obstacles is the seeming lack of a pipeline for library paraprofessional workers who wish to become librarians.
 We will give concrete examples of how working our way up has impacted our experience as librarians, how we have struggled with particular aspects of academia, and how we have navigated this landscape.